Skamasle/plesk-to-hestia-vesta/README.md

 THIS SCRIPT IS IN ALPHA YET

 **.:TODO:.**
-: TEST TEST AND TEST
+- TEST TEST AND TEST

-: Copy DNS / MX
+- Copy DNS / MX

-: COPY Plesk user / FTP password ( easy to do but I think is less secure, if you migrate need change your password for security ) but May I will do it.
+- COPY Plesk user / FTP password ( easy to do but I think is less secure, if you migrate need change your password for security ) but May I will do it.

-: Write function to modify configuration file of migrated website.
+- Write function to modify configuration file of migrated website.

-: Compress databases ( ZSTD ) before transfer
+- Compress databases ( ZSTD ) before transfer

-: Leave user select hestia user account to migrate suscription, for now it only take same plesk suscription
+- Leave user select hestia user account to migrate suscription, for now it only take same plesk suscription

-: Clean TMPS
+- Clean TMPS

-: Functions to fix configuration file of most common CMS to patch database names issue
+-Functions to fix configuration file of most common CMS to patch database names issue

-: Something more............
-I may update this days with more information
+- Something more............
+I may update this days with more information -Test in vesta

-: Test in vesta
+- Run fix-db-relation automatically

-: Run fix-db-relation automatically
+- SUBDOMAINS need some work, plesk list subdomain as subscriptions in some cases.

-: ** Need detect when databases have correct prefix or user prefix equal than user this will be compatible with Hestia / Vesta and not need changes. ** ISSUE DETECTED some plesk may have two databases, USER_databaseHI and databaseHI and this will be a conflict, so we will add prefix to all databases, it needs to be valued
+- ** Need detect when databases have correct prefix or user prefix equal than user this will be compatible with Hestia / Vesta and not need changes. ** ISSUE DETECTED some plesk may have two databases, USER_databaseHI and databaseHI and this will be a conflict, so we will add prefix to all databases, it needs to be valued

 **IMPORTANT ABOUT DataBases**